 Culinary Work Experience

-The Culinary Transitional Work Experience program provides students, current clients of The Lord's Place experiencing homelessness, with the necessary foundational skills to acquire an entry-level position in any commercial kitchen.
+The Culinary Transitional Work Experience program provides students and current clients of The Lord's Place experiencing homelessness with the foundational skills needed to secure an entry-level position in any commercial kitchen.

-The program has two separate tracks: one is 12 weeks, and the other is 24 weeks called Parks 2 Work.
-Each track provides students an opportunity to learn a variety of skills in the field of culinary arts while focusing on behavior modification curriculum and activities to address their decision-making abilities that may affect job performance and retention.
+The program has two separate tracks: one is 12 weeks, and the other is 24 weeks, called Parks 2 Work.
+Each track provides students with an opportunity to learn a variety of skills in the field of culinary arts while focusing on behavior modification curriculum and activities to address their decision-making abilities, which may affect job performance and retention.
 The program uses a hands-on approach, coupled with a series of performance assessments.

 Students who complete this training program will receive their three-year food handler certificate (SERV– SAFE), as well as a culinary training certificate at their graduation ceremony.